History of arcade video games: End of the golden age (1984)

 Though 1982 was recognized as the height of success of the video game arcade, many in the industry knew the success could not last too long.
 Walter Day had commented in 1982 that there were "too many arcades" by that point for what was really needed.
 Additionally, players required novelty and new games, and thus required older games to be discontinued and replaced with new ones, but not all new games were as successful as those at the height of the Golden Age.
 Knowing that players were seeking more challenge, game manufacturers designed the newer games to be harder, but this caused less-skilled mainstream players to be turned away.

-Coupled with this was increased pressure on possible harmful impacts of video games on children.
+Coupled with this was an increased pressure on possible harmful impacts of video games on children.
 Arcades had taken steps to make their venues as "family fun centers" alleviate some concerns, but parents and activists still saw video games as potentially addictive and leading to aggressive behavior.
 The U.S. Surgeon General C. Everett Koop spoke in November 1982 about the potential addiction of video game by young children, as part general moral concerns around youth in the early 1980s.
 These fears not only affected video game arcades, but other places where youth would normally be able to hang out without adult supervision such as shopping malls and skating rinks.
 There were also reports of increased crime associated with arcades due to lack of adult supervision.
 Many cities and towns implemented bans on arcades or limiting businesses to only a few machines by the mid-1980s.
-Several of these bans were challenges by arcade owners on First Amendment challenges, asserting video games merits protection as an art form, but the bulk of these cases ruled against arcades, favoring local regulations that were limiting conduct rather than restricting speech.
+Several of these bans were challenged by arcade owners on First Amendment grounds, asserting video games merits protection as an art form, but the bulk of these cases ruled against arcades, favoring local regulations that were limiting conduct rather than restricting speech.
 Further impacting the arcades, the rising popularity of home consoles threatened the arcades, since players did not have to repeatedly spend money to play at arcades when they could play at home.
 But with the 1983 video game crash which drastically affected the home console market, the arcade market also felt its impact as it was already waning from oversaturation, loss of players, and the moral concerns over video games, all stressed by the early 1980s recession.